File a bad faith claim if your insurer delays or denies your storm damage claim

 Homeowners may not realize that high winds and hail can cause micro-fractures in paint or metal on a structure, which leads to premature aging and permanent damage.

 After a major flood, the costs of damage, clean up and temporarily relocation are assessed in the hardest-hit areas.
-The damage and sewage impact can be so severe in some Cincinnati areas that residents have been forced out of their homes and some businesses have closed.
+The damage and sewage impact can be so severe that residents have been forced out of their homes and some businesses have closed.

 You should assess your property closely following a major storm.
 It is typical after strong storms for business and homeowners to develop leaks in windows and cracks in walls a year or two after their homes were exposed to a catastrophic storm.
 By then, it may be too late to make a claim with your insurance company, or the insurance company challenges the origin of the storm damage and refuses to pay the claim.